RGLab/shinyCytokine/README.md

 The application currently requires data of a specific format in the `data` subfolder; this can be obtained from `blackrhino`.
-Currently, it's set to work with the RV144 pilot study, CD4+ data.
+Currently, it's set to work with the RV144 CaseControl data.

 The Shiny application can be viewed at: